Broodmare Care Schedule: Winter Health Checks

 - Too often, mare owners are not aware of this requirement and learn of it only when they are ready to ship their mares.

-- Fescue is frequently infected with an endophyte fungus (Festuca arundinacea) that causes prolonged gestation, lack of milk production and foaling problems in pregnant mares.
+- Fescue is frequently infected with an endophyte fungus (Festuca arundinacea) which produces a mycotoxin that can cause prolonged gestation, lack of milk production and foaling problems in pregnant mares.

 - Remove pregnant mares from fescue pastures 60-90 days prior to their anticipated foaling date.
 If removing the mares isn’t possible, provide them with plenty of good-quality fescue hay the last few months of pregnancy and consider administering domperidone daily.